modRSW-convective-scale-DA/.github/profile/README.md

-## Modified RSW models in idealized DA experiments for convective-scale NWP
+## Ensemble-based DA experiments with modified RSW models and their relevance for convective-scale NWP

 This organization comprises ...